SuyashSingh01/Staysphere/README.md

-# Staysphere Frontend
+# Staysphere

 ## **Project Overview**

-This project involves building a fully functional frontend using React.js, focusing on responsive design, dynamic interactions, and integration with a mock backend.
-The project includes both user and host functionalities, designed to mimic real-world scenarios such as booking, managing listings, and more.
+Staysphere is a comprehensive web application designed to facilitate the booking and management of rental properties.
+The project includes both user and host functionalities, mimicking real-world scenarios such as booking, managing listings, and more.
+The frontend is built using React.js, while the backend is powered by Node.js and Express, with MongoDB as the database.

 ---